mlpack/mlpack/doc/user/core/trees/binary_space_tree.md

  * `b.HollowCenter()` returns an `arma::vec&` containing the center of the inner ball.
 Its elements can be directly modified.
+   - It is possible that `b.HollowCenter()` is outside of the outer ball!

  * `b.OuterRadius()` will return a `double` that is the radius of the outer ball.